xwu/NumericAnnex/README.md

 All public protocols, types, and functions have been carefully documented in comments.

-In general, the project adheres to design patterns found in the Swift standard library.
-For example, `FloatingPoint` types provide a method named `squareRoot()`.
-Therefore, NumericAnnex `Math` types provide methods such as `cubeRoot()` and `inverseHyperbolicTangent()`.
+The project adheres to many design patterns found in the Swift standard library.

-Note, however, that NumericAnnex does not declare new free functions.
-Instead, functions such as `cbrt(_:)` and `atanh(_:)` are provided as static members.
+For example, `Math` types provide methods such as `cubeRoot()` and `tangent()` just as `FloatingPoint` types provide methods such as `squareRoot()`.

-This avoids potential collisions with C standard library functions that you may wish.
+No free functions are declared in this library unless they overload existing ones in the Swift standard library.
+Instead, functions such as `cbrt(_:)` and `tan(_:)` are provided as static members.
+This avoids collisions with C standard library functions that you may wish to use.
 It also promotes clarity at the use site that can be invaluable, for example, when the result of a complex operation differs from that of its real counterpart (`Complex128.cbrt(-8) != -2`).
-If the type of an expression can be unambiguously inferred, Swift permits the use of a terser notation, if desired (`_ = 2.5 + .cbrt(3)`).
+If the type of an expression can be unambiguously inferred, you can use a terser notation, if desired (`_ = 2.5 + .cbrt(3)`).

 ## Future directions